girlslearningcodeyul/makefashion-musethereal/README.md

 ##Overview

 This repository contains code for the [MakeFashion](http://www.makefashion.ca/) project known as Musethereal.
-Musethereal is a dress modeled after the [neuron](https://en.wikipedia.org/wiki/Neuron).
+Musethereal is a dress modelled after the [neuron](https://en.wikipedia.org/wiki/Neuron).
 This repository contains the code for the conceptual dendrites, responding to the position of the accelerometer tilt.

 ![alt text](https://raw.githubusercontent.com/GrooveTherapy/musethereal/master/musetherealfull.jpg "Musethereal")